 "Be compassionate, as your Father is compassionate." —Luke 6:36

-The Church emphasizes that we, God's children, must be like God our Father.
+In this year dedicated to God the Father in preparation for the Great Jubilee, the Church emphasizes more than ever that we, God's children, must be like God our Father.
 We must be compassionate and merciful as is God our Father (Lk 6:36).
 We must be "good to the ungrateful and the wicked" as is God our Father (Lk 6:35).

 God the Father graces us to become like Himself by calling us not to judge and condemn other people (Lk 6:37).
 "The Father Himself judges no one, but has assigned all judgment to the Son" (Jn 5:22).
 After we are unemployed as judges, we are free to be employed in forgiving and giving (Lk 6:37-38).
 God the Father constantly forgives.
 His Son Jesus taught us to ask Him to forgive us (see Mt 6:12) seventy times seven (Mt 18:22).
 We too forgive constantly in imitation of our Father and by His power.
 When we have unclenched our unforgiving hands and hearts, we can forgive into giving (see Mt 6:11-12).
 Like the father of the prodigal son, we can give robes, shoes, and rings (Lk 15:22).
 Like Abba, we can give a great celebration (see Lk 15:23-24) and join in the greater joy in heaven over one sinner who repents (Lk 15:7).

 In this year of God the Father, be more like Dad.